ActianCorp/integration-platform-docs/docs/integration-manager/admin/access-control/jobconfig-aliasing.md

 * (Discouraged) Public Aliases do not require any authentication

 See the Job Execution API for more details: [https://api.im.actiandatacloud.com/v2/apidocs/#/Job%20Execution/runAliasWithMessage](https://api.im.actiandatacloud.com/v2/apidocs/#/Job%20Execution/runAliasWithMessage).

-<font color="red">The current docs have this content instead.
-Is this incorrect, or does the above need to be updated?</font>

 :::danger[Warning]
 Using HTTPS is always recommended.
 Otherwise, API tokens, credentials, and payloads are subject to hijack.
 HTTPS is always enabled and enforced for DataCloud and VPC deployments.